STOP THE DESECRATION

 OF JEWISH GRAVES

 Over the centuries, thousands of Jewish families honestly procured a perpetual resting place for their loved ones in this cemetery.
 The tragedy is that as a consequence of the Holocaust and the decimation of around 97% of Lithuania’s Jewry, those Jewish souls have no local descendants to take up their cause.
-Accordingly, a task force has been established to use all possible methods to stop the desecration.
+Accordingly, a task force has been established to use all possible means to stop the desecration.

 RESTING PLACE TO